 On this page, you’ll discover exactly what you can expect, and discover why the word “priceless” is the only one that makes sense.

-You’ll also discover the costs of not learning a second language.
+On the flip side of the coin, there are the costs of not learning a second language.
 These range from lost income to opening your brain to the risk of developing diseases like dementia and Alzheimer’s.

 My point isn’t to scare you, but rather to drive home this critical point: